Group Therapy in Houston, TX: Healing in Connection Through Specialized, Trauma-Informed Community

 Trauma Therapy Anxiety Therapy PTSD Treatment Depression Counseling Couples Therapy Teen Therapy

-Last reviewed March 2026 by Guy Bender, LPC-S, Clinical Director at Connect Clinical Services.
+Last reviewed March 2026 by Guy Bender, LPC-S, Clinical Director.